canavan-a/kubernetes-deployment/README.md

 certbot/certbot certonly --manual --preferred-challenges=dns \
 -d "*.acanavan.com"`

+add the following flag at the end to specify dir to save in:
+`--cert-name wildcard-acanavan`

 3. for wildcard certs, add the TXT record in DNS settings:

    `_acme-challenge.{your domain}.com`